TreesLab/NCLscan/README.md

 ####**1.
 System requirements**

    NCLscan runs under the Linux (i.e., Bio-Linux, see also http://nebc.nerc.ac.uk/ for further details) or Mac operating   systems on a 64-bit machine with at least 10 GB RAM.

+   The python scripts used in NCLscan are developed under Python2.7.

 ####**2.
 Software requirements**